 Find a New Agent/Representation

 So how to go about it?
-Well the best recommendation is to exactly like getting an agent any other time.
-Ideally, an actor mate of yours, on the books at some excellent agency, has a chat with their agent and recommends you, even passing on your package with a glowing review.
+Well, the best recommendation is to operate exactly like getting an agent any other time.
+Ideally, an actor mate of yours, on the books at some excellent agency, has a chat with their agent and recommends you—even passing on your package with a glowing review.
 Otherwise, it’s back to the classic advice we give about getting a new agent.
 Make a spreadsheet of the agencies you want to approach, try and find personal emails of agents to send your package too, send a short email along with your headshot, showreel and CV and see what comes back.
 After you have emailed them, cross them off your list and touch base again in a couple of months to see if anything has changed.

-We have detailed instructions on how to get an agent, how to upgrade your agent, how to contact an agent and what is an actors toolkit at those links.
+We have detailed instructions on how to get an agent, how to upgrade your agent, how to contact an agent and what is an actors toolkit at these links.
 Check them out for more information.
 Once you have successfully signed with a new agent (in accordance with your legal requirements) it is time to have a difficult phone call…

 Call Your Agent